djaus2/Soft-ata/README.md

 - ***The Arduino Shield code is now downloadable as a Zip file when running the SoftataWebAPI***

 ## <font color="red">Hot Press</font>
-- V9.10 Merging OTA into the Sketch
+- V9.20 Merged OTA into the Sketch
-  - Sketch: SoftataOTA-1
+  - Sketch: SoftataOTA
-  - Only has the Softata setup() and OTA setup.
-  - loop() function has only minimal code to do OTS update
-    - and some of Softata loop code up to checking if any server connection, only.
   - Found issue with OTA upload if using WatchDog Timer.
-    - Can optinally disable WatchDog.
+    - Can optinally disable WatchDog. __(Disabled)__
     - WatchDog max update period is about 8s but this upload takes 14.3 seconds!
     - See [earlephilhower/arduino-pico/issues/2285](https://github.com/earlephilhower/arduino-pico/issues/2285)
 - V9.00 Added SoftatOptSerial sketch that makes the serial debug messages optional.